It's not too late to apply! Secure your seat for Fall 2026.

 Ascend works to develop a strong, interactive relationship with every family to nurture the school-home connection and provide direct, clear lines of communication between parents, teachers, administrators and students.

 If you’ve ever wondered “is there a high-quality kindergarten somewhere near me?” the answer is yes!
-Ascend has lower schools throughout Brooklyn, attended by students from kindergarten through fourth grade — more than likely, there’s one in your neighborhood!
+Ascend has lower schools throughout Brooklyn, attended by students from kindergarten through fourth grade:

-If you want to learn more about a specific Ascend kindergarten program before making a decision, get in touch with us today to schedule a tour or attend an open house!
-We look forward to meeting with you and answering any questions you may have.
+If you want to learn more about a specific Ascend kindergarten program before making a decision, get in touch to schedule a tour or attend an open house:

 Email: enroll@ascendlearning.org